patrickfpy/CSCA08_A2/README.md

 **Assignment Terminology**

 **elevation map**: We will represent an elevation map in Python as a List[List[int]].
--An elevation map's outer list and inner lists will be non-empty.
+* An elevation map's outer list and inner lists will be non-empty.
--An elevation map will be square.
+* An elevation map will be square.
 That is, the outer list List[List[int]] has the same length as each inner list List[List[int]], and the number of inner lists is equal to the length of the outer list.
 For example, in the figure above, the 3x3 elevation map is represented with a nested list of length 3, which contains 3 sub-lists, each of length 3.
--An elevation map will only contain positive integers.
+* An elevation map will only contain positive integers.

 **cell**: We will represent a cell in Python as a list of 2 non-negative integers (List[int]).
 Given an elevation map m, we say "cell [i, j]" as a shorthand for m[i][j].